BarelyMiSSeD/Quake-Live-Rcon/README.md

 <b><u>Download Releases</b></u>: https://github.com/BarelyMiSSeD/Quake-Live-Rcon/releases

-<b>Visual C++ Redistributable 2015 is required for this application: https://www.microsoft.com/en-us/download/details.aspx?id=52685
+<b>Visual C++ Redistributable 2015</b> is required for this application.
+Try running it first.
+If it won't run download and install Visual C++ here: https://www.microsoft.com/en-us/download/details.aspx?id=52685

 This is my attempt at making an easy to use Remote Console Program for Quake Live.
 QuakeLiveRcon_x64_\*.\*.\*.\*.zip is for Windows 64 bit systems.